Blagoj5/pagination/packages/with-pagination/README.md

 # @bazhe/with-pagination

-React Higher-Order Component for handling your pagination.
-Depends on: [@bazhe/paginator](https://www.npmjs.com/package/@bazhe/paginator)
+React Higher-Order Component for handling your pagination

 <!-- TODO: Full documentation on: link#use-pagination -->